authelia/doks/content/en/integration/proxies/fowarded-headers/index.md

 | Remove When Not From Trusted Source | IP Source Address |   is not in    | _list of trusted source addresses_ |

 Cloudflare publishes its IP address ranges publicly at the easy to remember address [https://www.cloudflare.com/ips/](https://www.cloudflare.com/ips/).
-You should use this with the trusted IP section of your relevant proxy to ensure it's trusted if you intend to use Cloudflare.
+You should use this with the trusted proxies section of your relevant proxy to ensure it's trusted if you intend to use Cloudflare.

 [X-Forwarded-For]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For
 [Cloudflare]: https://www.cloudflare.com